c-torre/cnn-multilabel-classification/README.md

 Directories:

 * data: directory architecture for
-* old: PeopleNet older trial.
+* old: PeopleNet older trial and an earlier version of the final model.
 * pkl: pickle files for trained networks

 Files: